 Don’t worry about the dough shocking your kid, there’s not enough current running through it.
 As long as you don’t touch the two wires directly together, you’ll be fine.
 We did this without any trouble, and Squishy Circuits have been used in kindergarten classrooms.
 It’s perfectly safe.

-Sylvia of Sylvia’s Super-Awesome Maker Show made this super awesome video about Squishy Circuits.
+Sylvia of Sylvia’s Super-Awesome Maker Show made a super awesome video about Squishy Circuits.
 She also explains some basics about circuits and electricity, so sit the kids down and watch this before playing with the dough.
 It’s hilarious.

 If you like Squishy Circuits….